ucan-wg/delegation/README.md

 ## 4.4 Caveats

 Caveats define a set of constraints on what can be redelegated or invoked.
 Caveat semantics MUST be established by the Subject.
-They are openly extensivle, but vocabularies may be reused across many Subjects.
+They are openly extensible, but vocabularies may be reused across many Subjects.

 Caveats MAY be open ended.
 Caveats MUST be understood by the executor of the eventual [invocation][UCAN Invocation].
 Caveats MUST be formatted as maps.